anebz/cloud/Accreditations/aws_solutions_associate.md

 * Amazon FSx For Lustre: high-performing *parallel* file system for fast processing of workloads
 * Amazon FSx For Windows File Server: fully managed Microsoft Windows filesystem with support for SMB protocol, Windows NFTS, Microsoft Active Directory integrations.
 Useful for app workloads that require shared file storage.
-* AWS Storage gateway: integrate the on-premises network to AWS but doesn't migrate apps.
+* AWS Storage gateway: integrate the on-premises network to AWS but doesn't migrate apps, used for hybrid cloud storage.
 If using a fileshare in Storage Gateway, the on-premises systems are still kept.
-Hybrid storage solutions.
 Enables Active Directory users to deploy storage on their workstations as a drive. mounted as a disk for on-premises desktop computers.
 To access the data moved to S3, use File Gateway, not S3 API.
 * AWS DataSync: upload all data to AWS, 100% cloud architecture. nothing stored on-prem.
+Used for replication of data to and from AWS storage services
-* EFS: only supports Linux workloads
+* EFS: only supports Linux workloads, allow concurrent connections from multiple instances hosted on multiple AZs.

 ---